ejboettcher/ScienceSat_MommyStyle/lessons/spectroscope.md

 ## Pointers
 When showing the kids how it works, use a cell phone over where you place your eye so that multiple people can see at once.

 Students can make and build there own spectroscopes for ~ $1.50 per student.
-Free if you use old CD (see references)
+Free if you use an old CD (see references)

 ## References
 * [Make a spectroscope with a CD](https://www.livescience.com/41548-spectroscopy-science-fair-project.html)